Derived Partners of Enriques Surfaces: Generalizations and Future Work

 \section{Generalizations and Future Work}

-We can ask whether some conditions on the root stacks and the Brauer class ensure certain properties on the Enriques surfaces, and vice versa: \begin{enumerate}[(i)] \item When is the Enriques surface nodal, i.e. contains a nonsingular rational curve? \item How do the elements of the Picard group of the Enriques surface corresponds to (complexes of) sheaves on the root stack?
+We can ask whether some conditions on the root stacks and the corresponding Brauer class ensure certain properties on the Enriques surfaces, and vice versa: \begin{enumerate}[(i)] \item If we look at the blowup of $Y$ instead of its stacky desingularization, then the analog of the quotient $\widehat{\mathscr Y}$ appears to be the root stack of the rational elliptic surface at two smooth fibers.
+How is it related to the construction of Enriques surfaces via logarithmic transformation along these fibers, in particular how does the Brauer class come into play? \item When is the Enriques surface nodal, i.e. contains a nonsingular rational curve? \item How do the elements of the Picard group of the Enriques surface corresponds to (complexes of) sheaves on the root stack?
 What are the corresponding auto-equivalences? \item In our setup, the 2 cubic curves come from determinants of $3 \times 3$ matrices.
-If two quadratic forms give rise to the same cubic curves, i.e. if the root stacks are identical, is there any relation to the corresponding Enriques surfaces? \item What can be said about the Enriques surface if the Brauer class is trivial? \item Is the orbifold cohomology of the two sides related?
+If two quadratic forms give rise to the same cubic curves, i.e. if the root stacks are identical, is there any relation between the corresponding Enriques surfaces? \item What can be said about the Enriques surface if the Brauer class is trivial? \item Is the orbifold cohomology of the two sides related?
 There are no twisted sectors in the Enriques surface, but the root stack should have the cubic curves and their intersection points as twisted sectors. \end{enumerate}

 In another direction, direct generalizations of the tensor product construction of the Clifford algebras of invariant subspaces to other dimensions can be studied.
-For example, the double mirror of a dimension $3$ intersection of $4$ quadrics in $\mathbb{P}^7$ quotient by a larger group of actions.
+For example, one can look at the the double mirrors of a dimension $3$ intersection of $4$ quadrics in $\mathbb{P}^7$ quotient by free actions of finite groups \cite{Hua}.